sodazone/ocelloids-sdk/README.md

 #### Packages

-The `packages` folder contains the Ocelloids SDK implementation, which is further divided into core, test, and use case modules.
+The `packages` folder contains the Ocelloids SDK implementation, which is further divided into core, test, and pallets modules.

+### Core

 Here is the high-level structure of the `packages/core` module source folder: